What Is a Router? Here’s Why You Need It for Internet

 Unlike with Wi-Fi, there’s no need to add and remove data from radio waves.
 When the router receives data from a wired device, it changes the source private IP address in the data, records the change, and then forwards it to the modem.

 When the router receives the response data from the modem, it retrieves the website’s address from the data and pairs it against the record in its table.
 It then forwards the data through the associated LAN port to the target wired device and deletes the record, closing the transaction.

 What else does a router do?

-You might’ve read that you should never connect a computer directly to a modem, but that’s not true.
-As long as your computer has its firewall and antivirus switched on, there’s no reason why you can’t plug directly into a modem if you have no plans to use other devices—you do it to test your internet speed, after all.
-Plugging your computer in directly is no different than the dial-up days, although the internet is bigger, darker, and more populated.
+You might’ve read that you should never connect a computer directly to a modem, but that’s not entirely true.
+As long as you have an up-to-date firewall and antivirus actively running on your computer, there’s no reason why you can’t plug directly into a modem if you have no plans to use other devices—you do it to test your internet speed, after all.
+Plugging your computer in directly to the modem is no different than the dial-up days, although the World Wide Web is now bigger, darker, and more populated.

 But there’s a huge benefit to using a router—network management.
 For example, you can do the following with a router:

 - Block or allow access to specific websites

 - Prioritize data, like gaming or a favorite streaming service

 - Create a guest connection, so you’re not sharing your primary password